 Despite these improvements, like all 19th century towns, Cardiff was overcrowded and dirty.
 Disease was rife and 383 people died in a cholera epidemic in 1849.

 However life in 19th century Cardiff gradually improved and sewers were built.
 The town also gained a pure piped water supply.
 In 1883 an infirmary was built.
 The first public library in Cardiff opened in 1861.
 The University of South Wales was founded in 1893.
 Roath Park opened in 1894.
 It was followed by Victoria Park in 1897 and Cathays Park in 1898.

 CARDIFF IN THE 20th CENTURY

 Amenities in Cardiff continued to improve during the 20th century.
-From 1902 electric trams ran in Cardiff.
+From 1902 electric trams ran in the streets.
 (They stopped running in 1950).
 Duke St Arcade opened in 1902.
 In 1901 Splott Park opened.

 Then in 1905 Cardiff was made a city.
 A new City Hall was opened in 1906 and Queen Alexandra Dock was built in 1907.
 The National Museum of Wales opened in 1927 and the War Memorial was built in 1928.
 The Temple of Peace was built in 1938.

 Meanwhile in the 1920s and 1930s the first council houses were built in Cardiff.